 If you’re a financial representative intent on growing a retirement plan practice, then you’re also an entrepreneur.
 One principle of successful entrepreneurial marketing is establishing a beachhead—a strong local presence to help sustain your practice in the early days and provide a base for expansion in the years ahead.
 Successful TPAs are masters at this.

-The TPA’s ability to provide business-model focus and expertise has led to strong working relationships between these plan consultants and financial representatives doing business in their local markets.
-For instance, TPAs may be able to leverage their plan design expertise to help generate new business.
-Well-established TPAs may also help provide an entree into a local retirement plan economy that might include lawyers and accountants on the referral side, as well as agricultural businesses, medical practices, manufacturers, trade unions, and other potential clients.
-Collectively, this may be a big leg up for a retirement plan financial representative focused on growth.
+TPAs' ability to provide business model focus and expertise has led to strong working relationships between these plan consultants and financial professionals doing business in their local markets; for instance, TPAs may be able to leverage their plan design expertise to help generate new business.
+Well-established TPAs may also help provide an entrée into a local retirement plan economy that might include lawyers and accountants on the referral side, as well as agricultural businesses, medical practices, manufacturers, trade unions, and other potential clients.
+Collectively, this may be a big leg up for a retirement plan financial professional focused on growth.

 A TPA knows integration

 Recently, a midsize financial institution chose John Hancock as its 401(k) recordkeeper based largely on one factor: our ability to work within that company’s long-standing TPA relationship.
 One obvious point is that many plan sponsors place a high value on a TPA’s guidance and support.
 This fact is borne out in our win-loss data across the small and midsize plan markets; however, we think there’s a more important point here for financial representatives building their practices.

 As independent retirement plan consultants, TPAs are committed to helping clients orchestrate the various services they receive, regardless of who provides them.

 A TPA is refreshingly open and honest